Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Buses require a change at Mostar, while trains require a change at Capljina.
 So the easiest way to reach Pocitelj in 2.5 hours is to drive or rent a car.

-Jajce is a small town in Central Bosnia, and it lies on the confluence of rivers Pliva and Vrbas.
-It used to be the Bosnian king’s seat during the Bosnian Kingdom, and even nowadays, people refer to it as the “royal town.”
-One of the things you absolutely must-do if you visit Jajce is to go to the fortress.
+Jajce is a small town in Central Bosnia, lying on the confluence of the rivers Pliva and Vrbas.
+It used to be the seat of the Bosnian king during the Bosnian Kingdom, and even nowadays, people refer to it as the “royal town.”
+One of the things you absolutely must do if you visit Jajce is to go to the fortress.

-The city park is also worth a visit, as is the Malo Plivsko Lake, that’s just 5-10 minutes outside the proper town area.
-You can enjoy a picnic in the park, admire spectacular nature, and see some ancient water mills that look absolutely wonderful.
+The city park and Malo Plivsko Lake, which are just 5-10 minutes outside the proper town area, are also worth a visit.
+You can enjoy a picnic in the park, admire sensational nature, and see some ancient water mills that look absolutely wonderful.

 How far is Jajce from Sarajevo?